 Regardless, as an award winning criminal law firm, we are proud to be some of Sydney’s best criminal defence lawyers.
 Our lawyers are dedicated to achieving the best possible outcome for the cases we represent.

-If you are facing fraud charges relating to general dishonesty, contact Benjamin Leonardo – The Defenders for a FREE consultation.
+If you are facing fraud charges relating to general dishonesty, contact Benjamin Leonardo – The Defenders for a consultation.

 In order to negate the allegations that you were involved in Centrelink fraud, our Sydney based fraud lawyers may argue the follow criminal defences: